Jumpscale/jumpscale_portal8/docs/Macros/Macros.md

 # Macros

-@todo need to do includes of all pages underneith (otherwise will not showup in pdf)
+@ TODO: need to do includes of all pages underneith (otherwise will not showup in pdf)

 JumpScale portal comes shipped with a big variety of macros.